Updated May 2020

 Serving an eviction notice to a tenant is not as simple as just sending it to them in the mail.
 Because it is possible that the mail could get lost, it is your responsibility as a landlord to ensure that the notice could not possibly be missed.

 When serving a 3-day notice, be sure to at least do the following:

 - Mail it (pay for a certified receipt)

 - Serve it at their workplace

 If for any reason it is not possible for you to carry out any of these methods, you can ensure that the tenant has a good enough chance to both see and address the notice by doing both of the following:

 - Attach it to the door in a very visible place

 - Mail a copy

-Remember that the 3-day period does not start counting until the tenant has been confirmed to have received the notice.
+Remember that the 3-day period does not start counting until the tenant has confirmed to have received the notice.
 The notice is giving time for the tenant to pay, but that time is not unlimited, so you need to let them know what the time frame looks like.

 If this is all too much for you to take on yourself, hire a professional process server!